SpikeAlerts/Website/pages/updates.md

 # Updates

-We will aim to update this weekly on Wednesdays!
+We will aim to update this weekly on Mondays!

+## 3-22-2024

+More in-depth update coming on Monday - been taking a little breather here.

+We've had really good air quality this week so no alerts have been sent, yet.
+The first 10 sign-ups were added to the system this past Monday and everything appears to be running smooth!
+Writing the first report for version 2.0 and adding more folks this upcoming Monday.

 ## 3-15-2024